arenaxr/arena-docs/content/xr/optical-markers.md

 ### Dynamic Marker

-To use a dynamic marker, we need to reference the Scene in the real world first.
+To use a dynamic marker, we need to first reference the Scene in the real world.
 As shown in the previous example, we can do this by adding an AprilTag at the origin.

 Let us say we want to move a geometry, say a box, in the Scene.
 We add the box to the Scene and attach an ARMarker that we set as **dynamic** (this must be a different id than the AprilTag used to reference the Scene's origin).
 The second object will move in the Scene every time an observer with **permission to change the Scene** sees the corresponding AprilTag.
 This last part is essential; observers who cannot change the Scene will not update the box's position.